NgBlaze/NgBlaze/README.md

 Full Stack Web Developer, Data analyst and Machine Learning Enthusiast, Crypto
 ------------------------------------------------------------------------------

-I've been learning to code for almost a year, beginning with Python and progressing to HTML, CSS, and Javascript.
-I'm actively exploring React and some ML algorithms.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [okolaaprecious@gmail.com](mailto:okolaaprecious@gmail.com)
 * 🧠  I'm learning React and Financial Analysis with Python